MatheusAugustoFonseca/Database-Challenge_Support-Engineer/README.md

 |    67    |      Asia     |

 ## Conclusion
-The continent with the highest life expectancy was North America with 74 of value, followed by South America with 73 of value and Asia with the lowest value of 67.
+The continent with the highest life expectancy was North America with 73 years, followed by South America with 71 years and Asia with the lowest of 67 years.